MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure-notes.md

 ---
-title: "Configure notes as attachments for basic and advanced forms | MicrosoftDocs"
+title: Configure notes as attachments for basic and advanced forms
-description: "Instructions to add and configure notes as attachments on basic forms and advanced forms in a portal."
+description: Instructions to add and configure notes as attachments on basic forms and advanced forms in a portal.
 author: gitanjalisingh33msft
 ms.service: powerapps
 ms.topic: conceptual